 The traditional process is to hire someone who looks at the specifics of the property and adds up the appraised value of each of the components of the property.
 From that they produce a report that lists the components and the totals.
 Companies that do that include Cost Segregation Authority, CSSI, and USTAGI.

 An alternative process that has been more popular is a DIY approach where you provide some basic info about the property, and then the website uses software to estimate the approximate cost of the components of the property to product a cost segregation study.
 Companies that offer this included KBKG and DIY Cost Seg.
 This approach is much less expensive (costing hundreds of dollars rather than thousands of dollars).
 The trade-off is it might be less accurate if you don’t enter all the information correctly.
 And to avoid any potential tax issues, a DIY process may tend to be more conservative in their estimates, so the DIY study may allocate less value to the shorter depreciation categories than if you had an expert study done.
+There have been some reports of DIY cost seg studies having been rejected by the IRS during audits.
+However, such cases appear to be rare, and most people don’t encounter any problems using DIY cost seg studies.

 For either approach, it’s a very good idea to make sure the cost seg company is providing audit protection.
 You don’t want to be responsible for defending the study if the IRS questions it, so be sure to get audit protection, even if it costs extra.
+Audit protection doesn’t guarantee that the IRS won’t reject the study, but it does at least ensure that the company will provide representation or support to try to defend it.

 Frequently Asked Questions